Crazyco-xyz/christmas-challenge-2024/README.md

 ### Why did I use Python?

 I mainly used Python because it can run on many systems without problems.
 Obviously the uncompiled nature of Python makes the application slower than compiled languages.
-But this also means there is only one version of the application which can run on many different environments, unlike compiled languages where you would need one binary for each platform.
+This also means there is only one version of the application which can run on many different environments, unlike compiled languages where you would need one binary for each platform.

 ## Libraries